kmurawska/playground/cassandra-example/data_modeling_course/README.md

 	  * `HEADER=true` - skips the first line in the file

-5. Check if data loaded correctly
+5. Check if the data loaded correctly
   * `SELECT * FROM videos LIMIT 10;`
   * `SELECT COUNT(*) FROM videos;`